Bun/dash/README.md

 the hostname and port depending on your setup.

 You are now ready to modify and create your panels!
+Panels must be placed in the `conf` directory.
+To get started, copy `example.yaml` to `main.yaml` and edit away.

 TODO: add support for other setups (not very difficult!)

+Caveat: Home Assistant installs a "service worker" that enables HA to load even when you are offline.
+This service worker also implements some rather aggressive caching behavior.
+If you are editing panels and styles and changes are not immediately reflected, try refreshing again to force a reload.

 ## Configuration